The most important KPIs to analyze when looking at a sales funnel

 $ Revenue from new business operations – defined as the total revenue generated from new services and product sales, or from some new business lines.

 # Potential new clients contacted – this KPI measures the number of potential new clients that were contacted in order to generate a sale.

 # New business proposals submitted – this KPI relates closely to the above-mentioned KPI, measuring the number of business proposals submitted to potential clients, in order to persuade them to acquire a particular service.

 $ Revenue from post-sale services – measuring the revenues associated with support services provided post-sale.

 # Closed deals in the sales pipeline – measures the volume of closed deals in the sales pipeline.

 Examples of KPIs that define the rate are as follows:

-% Sales enquiry conversion rate – this KPI measures the percentage of enquiries from prospects (leads) that are converted into sales.
+% Sales inquiry conversion rate – this KPI measures the percentage of inquiries from prospects (leads) that are converted into sales.